dotnet/corefx/Documentation/building/advanced-inner-loop-testing.md

 This tutorial describes how to build and run application code that targets self-compiled .NET Core binaries without using Visual Studio,  the .NET Core SDK Host (`dotnet.exe`) or a project file (e.g. `csproj`).
 Follow these steps to quickly validate changes you've made in the product e.g. by running benchmarks or tests on it.

-If you are on Windows you currently need to use the `Developer Command Prompt for VS 2017` to build corefx/coreclr!
 For the sake of completeness, we have placed our repositories under `d:\git\`.

 ## Compile corefx with self-compiled coreclr binaries
 If you've made changes to coreclr make sure to also build it and pass its binaries to corefx.